 Once you get your hands on one of the best scuba diving underwater cameras, you want to use it as soon as possible.
 Get started using the right techniques with this beginner’s guide to taking photos in the ocean.

 Then, when you are comfortable with your new gear, you can try these awesome underwater photography tips for how to take underwater photos and get even better shots.
 Or, venture into using your GoPro for underwater video.

 Obviously, you need a camera but which kind is most suitable for you depends on your familiarity with cameras and what kind of shots you want to take.
 The three general options are a small underwater action camera – video recorder like a GoPro, a compact camera for point-and-shoot or an advanced DSLR with the appropriate waterproof casing.

 The second piece of vital equipment is a strobe or flash.
 You get less sunlight the deeper you go which also impacts the contrast and color capture in your underwater shots so you need an artificial light source to compensate for that.

 Yes, certain cameras have a built-in flash but for more detailed and professional underwater pictures you will notice that the more light sources you have, the more control you have over what is captured.

 This is the aspect that you need the most knowledge on and also the aspect that you need to experiment with.
 Getting the right lighting for scuba diving photography when you are hundreds of feet down in the depths of the ocean requires skill and expertise.

-Here are some basics that you need to know about underwater lighting and how to take pictures underwater using different lighting.
+Here are some basics that you need to know about underwater lighting and how to take pictures of underwater using different lighting.
+We have also reviewed the best scuba diving lights which can help you find the best option for your camera.

 1. Distance Fades Color